smile-health/smile/README.md

 SMILE has now become a national health logistics management model with a positive impact not only on the health sector but also on the broader economy, improving efficiency, transparency, and accountability across multiple levels of government.

 ![What Is Smile](docs/images/smile-information-system.png)

+_If you would like to access the SMILE source code, please contact smilehealth.undp@gmail.com_

 ---

 ## Purpose of the Platform